FOR IMMEDIATE RELEASE

 and at least 4 more in the planning stages

-For more information about House to Home go to our Program Page
+For more information about House to Home and to sign up for notifications, go to our Program Page

 NEWBURGH COMMUNITY LAND BANK AWARDED